12 wellbeing activities for team meetings to foster collaboration and innovation

 1. Build rapport between team members

 Some colleagues work together for years but don't actually know each other very well at all.
 While this is unfortunate, it's totally understandable if they only interact with each other in purely professional contexts.
+However, taking time to build rapport can make many things easier, from classic workplace communication to brainstorming Blue Monday solutions as a group.

 Integrating wellbeing activities into your team meetings gives coworkers the opportunity to get to know each other in a new way.
 Whether they end up dancing together to one of their favourite songs or talking about the little things they're grateful for in life, they'll build a closer rapport than they would've otherwise had.